 Population specific services can be the sole focus of an organization or can be a program within a larger organization.
-Some services may identify one population specific community. others may serve multiple population specific communities simultaneously.
+Some services may identify one population specific community.
+Others may serve multiple population specific communities simultaneously.
 Service delivery models will differ based on needs and experiences of the community.

-Criteria for Population Specific Services
+For Purposes of this RFA the Criteria for Population Specific Services is-